Eating disorders are far more common than most of us think.

 Songs About Eating Disorders

 Here are 16 great songs about different types of eating disorders.
 I tried my best to include songs from as many different genres as I could, so that anyone can find at least a few songs that speak to them.
+We also have a list of songs about gluttony that is obviously related, in a sick and twisted way.

 Ana’s Song by Silverchair